 8. Ontario Has More Players Than Some US States

-Based on Pickleball Canada's estimates, Ontario has nearly 600,000 players, rivaling entire American states for participation.
-Quebec follows with around 315,000 players.
-These provincial statistics highlight regional hotspots, but they also reveal untapped potential in provinces like Alberta and British Columbia, where court construction is racing to meet demand.
+Based on Pickleball Canada's estimates, Ontario has more than 700,000 players, rivaling entire American states for participation.
+Quebec follows with around 432,000 players and British Columbia with about 306,000.
+These provincial statistics highlight regional hotspots, but they also reveal untapped potential in provinces where court construction is still racing to meet demand.

 9. Wooden Paddles Dominated Until the 1990s

 Today's paddles use aerospace materials like carbon fiber and polymer cores.
-But Canadian players in the 1980s and 1990s wielded solid wooden paddles that weighed twice as much and delivered far less power.
+But Canadian players in the 1980s and 1990s wielded solid wooden paddles that weighed far more and delivered far less power.
 The game required finesse over strength, and "dinking" (soft shots near the net) was not yet the strategic cornerstone it is today.
 Veterans joke that modern players would struggle with the old equipment.

 10. Growth Outpaced Court Construction